Urguxxi/fablab2024/content/en/final.md

 ---

 ## Individual Components
-At the end of development, I created two crafts, a belt and a lampshade decoration, using the twisted Chinese Knot.
+At the end of the development, I created two crafts, a belt and a lampshade decoration, using the twisted Chinese Knot.
-Here are two types of basic components:
+There are two types of basic components:
-One is the stable version, the other is customizable version.
+One is the stable version, the other is the customizable version.
 ![](/final/component.png)

-Also I create four sub-patterns which can be inserted in the cusomizable components to decorate it.
-If we want to design a new pattern, we can only print out the shape itself but not the whole component.
-Through this way, we can save materials and money from printing.
+I also create four sub-patterns that can be inserted into the customizable components to decorate them.
+When we want to design a new pattern, we can print only the shape itself, not the whole component.
+This way we can save material and money on printing.
 ![](/week4/white.png)
 ![](/week4/black.png)